bojand/ghz/README.md

 -m  Request metadata as stringified JSON.
 -M  Path for call metadata JSON file.
 Examples: /home/user/metadata.json or ./metadata.json.

+-si Stream interval duration.
+Spread stream sends by given amount.
+    Only applies to client and bidi streaming calls.
+Example: 100ms

 -o  Output path.
 If none provided stdout is used.
 -O  Output type.
 If none provided, a summary is printed.
     "csv" outputs the response metrics in comma-separated values format.